pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 title: Scheduling quarantines to reduce the number of fatalities during an outbreak.
 subtitle: Authors: <a href='https://scholar.google.com/citations?user=CcGX9ccAAAAJ&hl=en'>Yuanyuan Feng</a>, <a href='{{site_url}}'>Gautam Iyer</a> and <a href='https://ins.sjtu.edu.cn/people/leili/'>Lei Li</a>
-summary: During the spread of an infectious disease, how does a quarantine impact the total number of infected people, and the total number of fatalities?
+summary: During the spread of an infectious disease, how does a quarantine impact the total number of infected people, as well as the total number of fatalities?
 Here we see that if the qurantine is not long enough to stop the outbreak, then it has the biggest impact on the total number of fatalities (and the total number of infected people) if it is imposed around the time the infection peaks.
-In the scenario considered here (with parameters chosen from currently available COVID19 data), a imposing a 30-day quarantine at such a time reduces the reduces the number of fatalities by 30--40% when when compared to a 30-day quarantine imposed too early.
+In the scenario considered here (with parameters chosen from currently available COVID19 data), imposing a 30-day quarantine at such a time reduces the reduces the number of fatalities by 30--40% when when compared to a 30-day quarantine imposed too early.

 {#
 <div class='alert alert-info small'>